 By default, all sandbox solutions created with Visual Studio templates include a .net assembly which needs to be disabled to get a fully declarative solution.

-To disable the assembly in the project with Visual Studio, you can set the property “Include Assembly in the Package” to false, as shown in the image bellow.
+To disable the assembly in the project with Visual Studio, you can set the property “Include Assembly in the Package” to false, as shown in the image below.

 For complex scenarios, you can use the App/Add-in model and the Office PNP is full of good examples that you can use as a starting point; the PNP repository is kept updated by the community and by Microsoft.

 If you are planning to start developing SharePoint solutions in the upcoming months, the SharePoint Framework (SPFx) is the way to go.
 It didn’t reach the final version yet and is only available for SharePoint Online, but it will be available for SharePoint 2016 during 2017 with a feature pack, although it is not granted that it will be released for SharePoint 2013.